Tammy Beaumont: Women's Big Bash League

 Beaumont has been a notable presence in the Women's Big Bash League, representing multiple franchises and contributing significantly as a top-order batter.

 In November 2016, she signed with Adelaide Strikers during the WBBL|02 becoming one of the club's marquee overseas signings.
-She joined a side led by captain Tegan McPharlin and coach Andrea McCauley.
+She joined a team led by captain Tegan McPharlin and coach Andrea McCauley.
 She played 12 matches and scored 276 runs at an average of 25.09 and a strike rate of 96.50 scoring 3 half-centuries in the season.
 Despite her efforts, the Strikers performed terrible in the season, finishing at the bottom of the table winning only three of their fourteen matches.

 Beaumont returned to the Adelaide Strikers for the WBBL|03, continuing her role as a top-order batter.
 Throughout the season, Beaumont played 15 matches, scoring a total of 301 runs at an average of 20.06 and a strike rate of 90.39.
 Her highest score for the season was 50 runs, achieved during the semi-final match against the Sydney Sixers on February 2, 2018.
 In that match, Beaumont's half-century was pivotal in the Strikers' chase of 139 runs; however, despite her efforts, the team fell short, finishing at 121/9 and losing by 17 runs.
 Beaumont's contributions led Strikers finishing 4th on the table qualifying for the semi-finals with winning eight of their fourteen matches.

 In September 2019, Beaumont signed with the Melbourne Renegades for the WBBL|05, stepping in as a replacement for Amy Satterthwaite, who was on maternity leave.
 Throughout the season, Beaumont played 13 matches, scoring a total of 277 runs at an average of 23.08 and a strike rate of 99.64 with the best score of 41.
 Beaumont was unavailable for the Renegades' semi-final match due to national team commitments and was replaced by Sri Lankan batter Chamari Athapaththu for the finals.
 The Renegades concluded the season in fourth place, qualifying for the semi-finals winning eight of their fourteen matches, but eventually got eliminated losing to Brisbane Heat in the semi-finals.

-In October 2020, Beaumont joined the Sydney Thunder for the WBBL|06 along side her fellow English teammate Heather Knight, both bringing the international experience to the team's top order.
+In October 2020, Beaumont joined the Sydney Thunder for the WBBL|06 alongside her fellow English teammate Heather Knight, both bringing the international experience to the team's top order.
 Throughout the tournament, she played a pivotal role in the Thunder's successful campaign, which culminated in their second WBBL title and she winning her first WBBL title.
 Beaumont featured in 16 matches during the season, scoring a total of 209 runs at an average of 13.93 and a strike rate of 90.47 with the best score of 30.